23012238/Ex.No.6/README.md

 ## **Input Prompt:**

-"Write a Python program that fetches simulated warehouse robot alert data, uses Hugging Face Transformers to analyze sentiment for each alert, and uses OpenAI GPT (via API) to summarize the alerts.
-Based on sentiment and operational status, generate maintenance recommendations.
-The output should display individual alerts with sentiment scores, a summary of events, and a final recommendation.
-Use a modular structure with clearly defined functions for data fetching, sentiment analysis, OpenAI summarization, and insight generation."
+"Write a Python program that fetches simulated warehouse robot alert data, analyzes the sentiment of each alert using the Hugging Face Transformers sentiment-analysis pipeline, and generates a summary of all alerts using the OpenAI GPT API.
+The program must follow a modular structure with separate functions for (1) data fetching, (2) sentiment analysis, (3) OpenAI summarization, and (4) insight generation.
+Based on the sentiment analysis results and the operational status of the warehouse, the program should generate maintenance recommendations.
+The final output should clearly display each alert with its sentiment score, the AI-generated summary, and a final recommendation for warehouse maintenance."

 ## **Output:**
 ```